soumyadeepdas13/Bank-Customer-Churn-Prediction-Data-Analysis-using-SQL/README.md

 - Correlations indicate relationships between `CreditScore`, `Balance`, `Tenure` and `Exited` that can be used for feature selection.
 - Baseline Logistic Regression yields a respectable AUC (reported in `models/metrics.txt`); further model tuning is recommended.

-## Recommendations
-1. **Targeted retention campaigns**: Use model scores to target customers with high predicted churn probability with tailored offers.
-2. **High-value customer protection**: Identify high-balance or high-salary customers who are at risk and offer personalized incentives (fee waivers, preferential rates).
-3. **Onboarding & engagement**: Strengthen onboarding processes for low-tenure customers and offer cross-sell opportunities for customers with fewer products.
-4. **A/B test retention offers**: Run experiments to evaluate which incentives reduce churn cost-effectively.

 ---
 *Prepared for UpGrad Mentor-led Internship submission.*